We’re still here for you – COVID-19 Response

 How long is the program?

-The live-in program is offered over six (6) to twelve (12) weeks, with length of stay dependent upon a person’s need and circumstances.
+The program is delivered over six weeks, with length of stay negotiated dependent upon a person’s need and circumstances.
 The Wunya program can be just one part of your recovery plan, which can also include Lives Lived Well’s day withdrawal program, community-based counselling or day rehabilitation program.

 Who can stay?